 Sway or fishtailing is the sideways action of a trailer caused by external forces.
-It is common for travel trailers to sway in response to strong winds, crosswinds, when passed by or passing a semi-tractor and trailer, or driving downhill.
+It is common for travel trailers to sway in response to strong winds or crosswinds, or when passed by or passing a semi-tractor and trailer, or driving downhill.